jarekbryk/compbioftw/README.md

 - David Robinson's [Teach the tidyverse to beginners](http://varianceexplained.org/r/teach-tidyverse/).
 Very sensible, but do check the comments that point out the advantages of `base` R.

+- Jenny Bryan's [Happy Git and GitHub for the useR](http://happygitwithr.com) for using version control in general, and in R/R Studio in particular.

 - Mine Cetinkaya-Rundel teaches stats with R and Git at Duke and is at the forefront of implementing these tools in high-throughput teaching context.
-She is very smart and very brave.
-Check out her paper [Infrastructure and tools for teaching computing throughout the statistical curriculum](https://peerj.com/preprints/3181v1/), her talk on the last useR! conference [Teaching data science to new useRs](https://channel9.msdn.com/Events/useR-international-R-User-conferences/useR-International-R-User-2017-Conference/KEYNOTE-Teaching-data-science-to-new-useRs) and the course she teaches itself [http://www2.stat.duke.edu/courses/Spring18/Sta199/](STA 199: Intro to Data Science) detailing how she does it.
+Check out her paper [Infrastructure and tools for teaching computing throughout the statistical curriculum](https://peerj.com/preprints/3181v1/), her talk on the last useR! conference [Teaching data science to new useRs](https://channel9.msdn.com/Events/useR-international-R-User-conferences/useR-International-R-User-2017-Conference/KEYNOTE-Teaching-data-science-to-new-useRs) and the course that she teaches itself [http://www2.stat.duke.edu/courses/Spring18/Sta199/](STA 199: Intro to Data Science).

 ### R tutorials I like

 - Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).

-- Above-mentioned David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).
+- David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).

 - Julia Silge's amazing [text mining walkthrough](https://juliasilge.com/blog/gender-pronouns/).
 She also has a book: [Text Mining with R](http://tidytextmining.com) (free online version), [paid hardcopy](http://amzn.eu/iyxDk34).